 This recipe allows for a lot of creativity and substitutions if blueberries aren’t your thing.

-A few of my recipe tips are below:
+A few recipe tips are below:

 - You can use any berries for this recipe, or even mixed berries would be great.
 In the summer, try it with peaches – YUM!